NNN lease

-In commercial real estate leases in the United States, the landlord, rather than the tenant, is usually responsible for real estate taxes, maintenance, and insurance.
-In a "net lease", in addition to base rent, the tenant or lessee is responsible for paying, some or all of the recoverable expenses related to real-estate ownership.
+In commercial real estate leases in the United States, the tenant, rather than the landlord, is usually responsible for real estate taxes, maintenance, and insurance.
+In a "net lease", in addition to base rent, the tenant or lessee is responsible for paying some or all of the recoverable expenses related to real-estate ownership.
 As the rent collected under a net lease is "net" after expenses are passed through to tenants to be paid, the rent tends to be lower than rent charged under a "gross lease".

 Net lease types include single net, double net, and triple net leases, depending on the number of items they include.
 The term "net lease" is often used as a shorthand expression for any of these arrangements.
 The three most common expenses charged back are property taxes, insurance, and maintenance, often called the "three nets".
 A triple net lease that includes the three nets is particularly common and is often abbreviated in writing as "NNN lease" but is still pronounced as "triple net lease".